-Stress, emotional overwhelm, and pain are nearly unavailable and uninvited guests in our daily lives; however, they are part of the human condition.
-Stress and pain may have you feeling irritable, tense, depressed, and anxious, which impacts your entire life.
+Stress, being emotionally overwhelmed and painare uninvited guests in our daily lives; however, they are part of the human condition.
+Stress and pain may have you feeling irritable, tense, depressed and anxious, which impacts your entire life.
 The KEY to regaining balance is responding to these stressors with mindful, non-judgmental awareness.
 Impossible?
-Research has shown that mindfulness-based approaches to healing body and mind are highly effective and can even change our brain.
+Research has shown that mindfulness-based approaches to healing the body and mind are highly effective and can even change our brain.

-This Mindfulness-Based Group Therapy will guide you to well-being utilizing psychoeducation, mindfulness meditation, yoga, and group discussion.
-During the week, group members are highly encouraged to enhance their experience by implementing a consistent practice of mindfulness.
+This Mindfulness-Based Group Therapy will guide you to well-being utilizing psychoeducation, mindfulness meditation, yoga and group discussion.
+Group members are highly encouraged to enhance their experience by implementing a consistent practice of mindfulness.